microscaler/tinkerbell/docs/mdbook/src/adr/0009-Code_Structure_Graph_and_Symbol_Analysis.md

 ## 🚀 Industry-Leading Capabilities (Reinforced):

-This enriched semantic graph strategy positions Tinkerbell as a leader, significantly outperforming current agentic systems by providing unparalleled depth in semantic reasoning, code generation, and refactoring capabilities.
+This enriched semantic graph strategy positions Tiffany as a leader, significantly outperforming current agentic systems by providing unparalleled depth in semantic reasoning, code generation, and refactoring capabilities.

 ---